TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Configuration/Index.rst

        ]
    ];

-For a list of processors shipped with the TYPO3 Core, see the section about :ref:`logging-processors`.
+For a list of processors shipped with the `TYPO3 Core`:pn:, see the section about :ref:`logging-processors`.